yashikabhargava/WebX/.github/pull_request_template.md

 Closes: #[issue number that will be closed through this PR]

+### Are you creating this PR under Hacktoberfest
+Yes, I'm opening this PR under hacktoberfest.(Please remove this section if you are not a hacktoberfest participant)

 ### Describe the changes you've made
 A clear and concise description of what you have done to successfully close your assigned issue.
 Any new files? or anything you feel to let us know!